Learning About Skin Cancer in today’s world has been a trial and error thing for me. Where are you with your skin cancer awareness?

 Being of a “certain” age I grew up with some warnings about spending too much time in the sun.
 However, that information did little to change my behavior.
 After all, how much did Grandmother and Mom know about what was going on in the real world?
 Why would I take their advice?

 I had my fair share of sunburns over the years.
 We lived in an area when I was growing up that was cotton farming land.
-Hot summers with lots of bright sun that made great crops of cotton when things went right.
-I thought I was not doing anything wrong because my skin healed after a sunburn, until it didn’t.
+Hot summers with lots of bright sunshine made great crops of cotton when things went right.

 When Learning About Skin Cancer came into my life, I have to admit, I didn’t get real excited.
 Everyone had it or could have it.
 What was the big deal?

 The lack of awareness that we were talking about me and my family?
 This information was woefully absent.
 We are now aware of how big the deal is!

 I have been down many of those endless research places where you enter your information and get your category of risk assessment.

 Filled in information blanks and gotten many a standard risk analysis.

 I did get a lot of information through my email that tried to sell me so many programs and studies.
 So if you and I work together to find out how we can stay safe, it is a winning situation for both of us.

 Sometimes we even recognize that is happening before it is pointed out to us.
 There is just the problem of change.
 That is the hard part.